Category: Measure of Dispersion

 2. Take the difference of each data point from the mean of the given data set (which is computed in step 1).
 Note that, the sum of these differences must be equal to zero or near to zero due to rounding of numbers.

-3. Now computed the square the differences that were obtained in step 2, It would be greater than zero, that it, I will be a positive quantity.
+3. Now compute the square of the differences obtained in Step 2, it would be greater than zero, and it will be a positive quantity.

 4. Now add up all the squared quantities obtained in step 3.
 We call it the sum of squares of differences.

-5. Divide this sum of squares of differences (obtained in step 4) by the total number of observation (available in data) if we have to calculate population standard deviation ($\sigma$).
-If you want t to compute sample standard deviation ($S$) then divide the sum of squares of differences (obtained in step 4) by the total number of observation minus one ($n-1$) i.e. the degree of freedom.
-Note $n$ is the number of observations available in the data set.
+5. Divide this sum of squares of differences (obtained in step 4) by the total number of observations (available in data) if we have to calculate population standard deviation ($\sigma$).
+If you want t to compute sample standard deviation ($S$) then divide the sum of squares of differences (obtained in step 4) by the total number of observations minus one ($n-1$) i.e. the degree of freedom.
+Note that $n$ is the number of observations available in the data set.

 \begin{aligned}